navinlabcode/CellTrek/README.md

 ![](vignette_files/F4_schart_vis.png)

 # 4. Cell colocalization analysis
 Based on the CellTrek result, we can summarize the colocalization patterns between different cell types using SColoc module.
-Here, we are using glutamatergic neuron cell types as an example.
+Here, we are using glutamatergic neuron cell types as an example (it is recommended to remove some cell types with very few cells, e.g., n<20).
 We first subset the glutamatergic neuron cell types from our charting result.
 ``` r
 glut_cell <- c('L2/3 IT', 'L4', 'L5 IT', 'L5 PT', 'NP', 'L6 IT', 'L6 CT',  'L6b')